 The Brinsea Hatchmaker is a still air incubator that can take around 40 eggs but is also a popular choice with poultry breeders to be used as a separate hatcher for hatching eggs.
-When used as a hatcher, it is possible to keep one incubator running continuously, adding eggs in small batches as they are laid, then a few days before the hatch, transfer them into the hatcher which is maintained at the high humidity required for the hatch, keeping the incubator clean and topped up with more eggs.
+When used as a hatcher, it is possible to keep one incubator running continuously, adding eggs in small batches as they are laid.
+A few days before the hatch, transfer them into the hatcher which is maintained at the high humidity required for the hatch, keeping your main incubator clean and topped up with more eggs.

-This incubator is well built using a sturdy plastic mould for the base and the same for the lid.
-There is a perforated aluminium tray that drops into the base of the unit and eggs are placed onto this tray.
 The heater element is a heater wire that is strung around the inside of the lid.
 The thermometer is mounted into a swivel clip so that the height of it can be adjusted to suit a wide range of egg sizes.
-Temperature control is provided by Brinsea incubator's 'proportional electronic system' and the control is very accurate, unaffected by voltage variations on the mains.
-There is a 12 Volt version of the Hatchmaker available too which could be useful for remote locations.

 The Brinsea Hatchmaker holds around 40 eggs although I have had 42 fairly large eggs in there which is more than most of the other similar units available at this price.

 If you are candling regularly to monitor progress, removing the eggs is less of a problem anyway and without automatic tuning, you need to turn your hatching eggs at least 3 times daily anyway.
 As a hatcher, this isn’t a problem since the water lasts long enough for the hatch to take place.

-The Brinsea Hatchmaker really is easy to clean and can be cleaned and sterilised and back in service in about 15 minutes.
-The base is very easy to clean and inside the lid, the heater wire is spaced sufficiently away from the top of the lid to get a damp cloth behind it but remember to unplug the incubator and follow the manufacturers instructions since water and electricity don’t mix folks.
+The Brinsea Hatchmaker is really easy to clean and can be cleaned, sterilised and back in service in about 15 minutes.
+The base is very easy to clean and inside the lid, the heater wire is spaced sufficiently away from the top of the lid to get a damp cloth behind it (but remember to unplug the incubator and follow the manufacturers instructions since water and electricity don’t mix!)